HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-06-PowerShell-pipeline-vs-script-vs-wildcards.md

 ----

-So explorating short commands and wildcards, trying them and seeing where they are allowed, is how I came to be up looing at `get-variable`, which is the code/cmdlet version of just `$x`:
+So exploring short commands and wildcards, trying them and seeing where they are allowed, is how I came to be up looking at `get-variable`, which is the code/cmdlet version of just `$x`:

 ```